 Alston & Bird (City) LLP (“Alston & Bird UK”, “we”, “us” and “our”) is a limited liability partnership registered in the US, but which practices in the UK.
 A list of names of the members is available for inspection at Alston & Bird UK’s offices at Octagon Point, 5 Cheapside, London, EC2V 6AA.
 Alston & Bird UK is connected with its affiliate in the U.S., Alston & Bird LLP, although they are two separate legal entities.
 The word “partner” denotes a member of Alston & Bird UK or an employee or consultant with equivalent standing and qualifications.

 Alston & Bird UK is authorised and regulated by the Solicitors Regulation Authority of England and Wales (“SRA”) with the SRA number 658074.
-The SRA Handbook 2011 sets out our professional and ethical rules and obligations, including the SRA Code of Conduct and SRA Accounts Rules, and can be viewed at www.sra.org.uk.
+The SRA Standards and Regulations 2019 set out our professional and ethical rules and obligations, including the SRA Codes of Conduct and SRA Accounts Rules, and can be viewed at www.sra.org.uk.

 Information for our clients